stephenzeng/copilot-studio-mcp/samples/jokesmcp-streamable-http/README.md

 # 😁 Jokes MCP Server Sample (Streamable HTTP version)

+Welcome to the **Jokes MCP Server Sample (Streamable HTTP version)**.
+In this sample, you will learn how to deploy the MCP Server to Azure or run it locally, and then add it to Microsoft Copilot Studio.

-Welcome to the Jokes MCP Server.
-This server has multiple tools available:
+This MCP Server has multiple tools available:

 - `get-chuck-joke` | Get a random Chuck Norris joke
 - `get-chuck-joke-by-category` | Get a random Chuck Norris joke by category